TreeHouse Foods (THS) Q1 2017 Results - Earnings Call Transcript

 Amit Sharma - BMO Capital Markets (United States)

 Okay.
-And then the pricing pressures or price comparators (1:13:26) that you talked about, is it across all product segments, or did you see it more on the NBE or the value side and less on the premium side?
+And then the pricing pressures or price competitiveness that you talked about, is it across all product segments, or did you see it more on the NBE or the value side and less on the premium side?

 Dennis F. Riordan - TreeHouse Foods, Inc.